Urinating outside the litterbox? What you can do.

 Feline house-soiling can be a frustrating problem.
 A resolution requires patience, as it can take some time to determine what is causing these behaviors, and may involve making changes to several aspects of a cat’s home environment and care.

-If you are experiencing house-soiling with your cat, please contact your feline veterinary practice immediately.
+If your cat is urinating outside the litterbox, please contact your feline veterinary practice immediately.
 The sooner these issues are addressed, the happier everyone will be, including your cat.
-Working with your feline veterinarian to identify the causative factors for the house-soiling behavior, and effectively addressing those factors, will dramatically increase the chance of resolving the house-soiling issue.
+Working with your feline veterinarian to identify the causative factors for peeing outside the litterbox, and effectively addressing those factors, will dramatically increase the chance of resolving the house-soiling issue.

 By understanding and providing for your cat’s environmental and medical needs you can help you and your cat live a long and happy life.